 - a. academic year: the period from 1 September of a calendar year up to and including 31 August of the following calendar year; - b. the Act: the Higher Education and Scientific Research Act [Wet op het hoger onderwijs en wetenschappelijk onderzoek (WHW)]; - c. administration: the administrative recording of the passing results of a course; - d.
 Board of Admission: the board responsible for judging the admissibility of the candidate to the programme; - e.
-Board of Examiners: the programme committee referred to in the Act; - f. course: a study unit of the programme within the meaning of the Act; - g. course and/or module coordinator: an examiner who is responsible for the content of the education for a particular course and/or particular module; - h. course guide: the (digital) programme guide which include further details about programme-specific provisions and information. - i. course year: year 1 or year 2 of the programme; - j. credit: a unit expressed in ECTS credits, with one credit equalling 28 hours of study; - k. course exam: a component of the final examination as referred to in Section 7.10 of the Act.
-An exam may consist of several exam components; - I. Education Programme Committee: the representation and advisory body that carries out the duties described in Article 9.18 and 9.38c of the Act; - m. examination: the final examination for the master's programme; - n. examiner: the person designated by the Board of Examiners to administer exams and to determine the results of such exams; - o. faculty board: the faculty board referred to in the Act; - p.
-FQ: final qualifications - q.
-ILO: intended learning outcome; - r. internship: workplace learning experience in which a research and/or development is performed that will result in a thesis;participant/student: a person who is registered at the university for education and/or to take exams and the examination of the programme; - s. practical training: participating in an activity intended to develop certain skills as referred to in the Act, including - writing a thesis; - writing a paper, creating a technological design or performing another written assignment; - performing a research assignment; - participating in field work or a field trip; - completing an internship; - active participation in group meetings
+Board of Examiners: the programme committee referred to in the Act; - f. course: a study unit of the programme within the meaning of the Act; - g. course assessment plan: Assessment plans describe the connection between intended learning outcomes, teaching and learning activities, and assessment tasks.
+Assessment plans furthermore clarify standard setting procedures and grading criteria, requirements to pass the (course) exam; criteria and procedures for resits; and general rules and regulations that apply to exams; - h. course and/or module coordinator: an examiner who is responsible for the content of the education for a particular course and/or particular module; - i. course guide: the (digital) programme guide which include further details about programme-specific provisions and information. - j. course year: year 1 or year 2 of the programme; - k. credit: a unit expressed in ECTS credits, with one credit equalling 28 hours of study; - I. course exam: a component of the final examination as referred to in Section 7.10 of the Act.
+An exam may consist of several components; - m.
+Disability Support (DS): the central point at UM where students with a disability and/or chronic illness can apply for facilities or support ; - n.
+Education Programme Committee: the representation and advisory body that carries out the duties described in Article 9.18 and 9.38c of the Act; - o. examination: the final examination for the master's programme; - p. examiner: the person designated by the Board of Examiners to administer exams and to determine the results of such exams; - q. faculty board: the faculty board referred to in the Act; - r.
+FQ: final qualifications - s. final examination : the collection of results of all exams and its components, as referred to Section 7.3 of the Act - t.
+ILO: intended learning outcome; - u. internship: workplace learning experience in which a research and/or development is performed that will result in a thesis;participant/student: a person who is registered at the university for education and/or to take exams and the examination of the programme;

-- t. programme: the master's programme referred to in Article 1.1 of these regulations, consisting of a coherent whole of study units; - u.
-Rules and Regulations: additional rules and regulations associated with the Education and Examination Regulations; - v. student: an individual who is registered at Maastricht University for education and/or to take exams and the final examination of the programme; - w.
-Student Portal: the electronic learning environment for the programme, which includes further details about programme-specific provisions and information; - x.
+- v. practical training: participating in an activity intended to develop certain skills as referred to in the Act, including - writing a thesis; - writing a paper, creating a technological design or performing another written assignment; - performing a research assignment; - participating in field work or a field trip; - completing an internship; - active participation in group meetings - w. programme: the master's programme referred to in Article 1.1 of these regulations, consisting of a coherent whole of study units; - x.
+Rules and Regulations: additional rules and regulations associated with the Education and Examination Regulations; - y. student: an individual who is registered at Maastricht University for education and/or to take exams and the final examination of the programme; - z.
+Student Portal: the electronic learning environment for the programme, which includes and refers to further details about programme-specific provisions and information, such as CanVas, student intranet, FHML web; - aa.
 UM: Maastricht University;